 As of FY 2020, the benchmark was 95 percent for increasing the number of children who remain with family after engagement with the Collaboratives.
 Performance as of FY 2019 was 99 percent.
 This measure is an annual measure with no quarterly report out for FY 2020-Q1.

-Measure Benchmark FY20-Q1 FY19 FY20 FY21 FY22 FY23 FY24 Increase families who accept community-based services following case closure TBD 55% 59% Increase children who remain with family after engagement with the Collaboratives 90% Annual Measure 99%
+Measure Benchmark FY20-Q1 FY19 Increase families who accept community-based services following case closure TBD 55% 59% Increase children who remain with family after 90% Annual Measure 99%